 When and where will sessions take place?

-Before the coronavirus pandemic and lock-down, the team were able to provide outpatient appointments in bespoke therapy rooms in the Hospice’s Bradbury Wellness Centre, on the Inpatient Unit, in people’s own homes or as part of the Day Therapy programme.
+We provide outpatient appointments in bespoke therapy rooms in the Hospice’s Bradbury Wellness Centre, on the Inpatient Unit, in people’s own homes or as part of the Living Well Service programme

 How long do treatment sessions last?